chrishronek/chrishronek/README.md

 <br>

-- 🌱 What I'm learning: How to self-host applications on Kubernetes!
+- 🌱 What I'm learning: How to build a semantic data layer for data operations!

 - 🔥 My proudest project: [Cosmos](https://github.com/astronomer/astronomer-cosmos) allows you to run dbt core natively in Apache Airflow